andre-ye/uni/docs/phil/phil-430/questions.md

 6. Are atoms and void of different substance?
 7. Could this be considered a sort of nihilism?
 Or proto-nihilism?
 8. Is atomism atheist?
+9. What is the implication of something like calculus on the debate over divisibility of items?